 From the link below, you may also use the online voter information resource provided by the Voting Information Project of the Pew Charitable Trusts, which can locate your polling place and provide other useful information about the election (please double-check the polling place listing above when using this tool to locate your polling place):

-Below please find a sample ballot displaying the statewide races that will be include on all ballots in Vermont.
+Below please find a sample ballot displaying the presidential candidates that will be included on all ballots in Vermont.
 For a sample ballot specific to your jurisdiction, please contact your town or city clerk.

 Voter Checklists in Vermont

 Each town or city in Vermont prepares a “checklist” of voters who are registered to vote within the town or city.
 The checklist contains the names and addresses of each resident who has been found to be a legally qualified voter in the town or city.
 Vermont checklists do not contain any political party information because there is no party registration in Vermont.